walles/ttt/README.md

     something in there
   * For each possible question, keep track of how long it took the user to answer it the last time they got it right
-* Adapt to the system's theme (dark / light)
-* Make the home screen look sensible on different resolutions

 ### Done